lshep/RPG520/README.md

 Grading will be out of 40, with the following thresholds:

-- 0-5/40 Submit a 'your_name.R' script that includes some code.
+- 0-5/40 Submit a 'your_name_.R' script that includes some code.
-- 5-10/40 If source('your_name.R', echo = TRUE) works without error.
+- 5-10/40 If `source('your_name.R', echo = TRUE)` works without error.
-- 10-20/40 If you script has a data load/read, manipulation/analysis, and
+- 10-20/40 If your script has a data load/read, manipulation/analysis, and
   plotting.
 Include comments before code chunks to explain what is being perform (and why).
 - 20-25/40 For scripts that implement more extensive analyses, or that present interesting or complicated data.
-- 25-30/40 For scripts that Extend out to include additional (and appropriate) data mannipulations, steps using dplyr or other packages, additional visualizations or statstical analyses.
+- 25-30/40 For scripts that extend out to include additional (and appropriate) data mannipulations, steps using dplyr or other packages, additional visualizations or statstical analyses.
 - 30-40/40 If you use 'Rmarkdown' instead of .R script.
 The text documentation should describe the code performed and why.
 Code should still be executed and run without error.

 In all cases please included a commented section of your `sessionInfo`.
 Note: if this is executed as a code chunk it will use whatever the sessionInfo is when run at compile time.
 Hence, include your sessionInfo you used when